ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

-"full backoff", at some point the algorithm would reduce the sending rate to one packet per round-trip time and then exponentially backoff the time between single packet transmissions if congestion persists.
+"full backoff", at some point the algorithm would reduce the sending rate to one packet per round-trip time and then exponentially backoff the time between single packet transmissions if the congestion persists.
 Exactly when either "full backoff" or a pause in sending comes into play will be algorithm-specific.
 However, as discussed in {{!RFC2914}} and {{!RFC8961}}, this requirement is crucial to protect the network in times of extreme